 The National Labor Relations Board is an independent federal agency vested with the power to safeguard employees' rights to organize and to determine whether to have unions as their bargaining representative.
-The first chart details steps in the unfair labor practice process, and the second details the representation election process.
+The chart below details steps in the unfair labor practice process.
+We will be presenting soon a separate chart detailing steps in the representation election process.

 Visit here for background information on significant cases as well as issues pending before the Board and initiatives undertaken by the General Counsel.

 The National Labor Relations Board has counted millions of votes, investigated hundreds of thousands of charges, and issued thousands of decisions.
 The numbers tell an important part of the Agency’s story.
 In this section, we have compiled some of that data into charts and tables, organized into five sections that reflect the NLRB’s work.
 Over time, we plan to add more graphics to this section, and welcome your comments and suggestions at firstname.lastname@example.org.

 Use this form if you are having difficulty navigating our site, want to report a broken link, or have some other technical question, comment or suggestion.

 Common forms used in NLRB proceedures.

 Congress enacted the National Labor Relations Act ("NLRA") in 1935 to protect the rights of employees and employers, to encourage collective bargaining, and to curtail certain private sector labor and management practices, which can harm the general welfare of workers, businesses and the U.S. economy.